Russia's war on Ukraine latest: Spying charges, NATO closer to expansion | Politics

 Finland and Sweden asked to join the military alliance in response to Russia's invasion of Ukraine.
 The parliaments of all NATO members must ratify newcomers.

-Russia charged an American journalist with spying while NATO moved closer to adding Finland as a member, deepening Moscow's tensions with the West as the war in Ukraine reached its 400th day on Friday.
+Russia has charged an American journalist with spying while Finland moved closer to becoming a NATO member, deepening tensions between Moscow and the West as the war in Ukraine reached its 400th day on Friday.
 DIPLOMACY, WEAPONRY

 * U.S. Secretary of State Blinken will push back on Russia's attempts to "weaponize energy" and rally support for a Ukrainian counteroffensive when he meets NATO foreign ministers in Brussels next week, an official said. * The Turkish parliament ratified Finland's NATO accession but kept Sweden waiting.
 Finland and Sweden asked to join the military alliance in response to Russia's invasion of Ukraine.

-* The United States has new information that Russia is actively seeking to acquire additional weapons from North Korea in exchange for food aid, the White House said. * Russian Deputy Foreign Minister Sergei Ryabkov said Moscow was still talking to the International Atomic Energy Agency head about the idea of a safety zone around the Zaporizhzhia plant, Russian news agencies reported.

-BATTLEFIELD * At least six Russian missiles hit the eastern Ukrainian city of Kharkiv late on Thursday night, and officials are gathering details about damage and casualties, said regional governor Oleh Sinegubov.
+BATTLEFIELD * At least six Russian missiles hit the eastern Ukrainian city of Kharkiv late on Thursday, and officials are gathering details about damage and casualties, the regional governor said.

 * The advance of Russian soldiers on the outskirts of the eastern frontline town of Bakhmut "has been halted - or nearly halted", the director of the Ukrainian defence publication Defense Express said. * Reuters could not verify battlefield reports.